 If you want to see some of the local scenery from a different perspective, go horseback riding – it’s suited for all ages and abilities.

 Visit the historic Bohemian village of Puhoi for a taste of village life in rural Auckland.
-It’s just 25 minutes from the CBD and is a perfect stop off for those heading north (especially if you’re hungry).
+It’s just a 25-minute drive from the city and is a perfect stop off for those heading north (especially if you’re hungry).

 Indulge in some of New Zealand’s best cheeses at the boutique café and cheese store, try a beer and a hearty meal at the traditional pub or enjoy Devonshire tea at the cottage tearooms.
 Puhoi Valley was founded in 1863 by two cheese makers – visit the Puhoi Bohemian Museum in the old convent school to learn more about the village’s history.